mozilla-services/iprepd-nginx/README.md

---                   idea in production, as it can reduce the average additional latency --                   caused by this module if anything goes wrong with the underlying --                   infrastructure. (defaults to disabled) -- client = require("resty.iprepd").new({
+--                   idea in production, as it can reduce the average additional latency --                   caused by this module if anything goes wrong with the underlying --                   infrastructure. (defaults to disabled) --    statsd_host - Host of statsd collector.
+Setting this will enable statsd metrics collection --    statsd_port - Port of statsd collector. (defaults to 8125) --    statsd_buffer_size - Statsd buffer table length at which stats should be sent to --                         the collector. (defaults to 100) -- client = require("resty.iprepd").new({
   url = "http://127.0.0.1:8080",